Opening Ceremony, Saturday, August 3, 1:45–3:00 p.m.

 The Federal Indian Boarding School Program of the late 19th and 20th century was a program of forced assimilation and cultural erasure; attempted cultural genocide.
 Quakers’ reputation among colonizers for dealing honestly with the Indigenous people of Pennsylvania, and their reformist zeal made them feel specially positioned to engage in a project they regarded as civilizing, Christianizing, and progressive.

 NEYM used this felt moral authority to protest ongoing and repeated displacement of Indigenous tribes and nations, even as their members benefited from settling on land of displaced Indigenous peoples in the Midwest and New England.
-They were among the earliest Friends to advocate for Indian day schools and boarding schools.
+They were among the earliest Friends to advocate for indigenous day schools and boarding schools.

 NEYM undertook this archival research project in response to a call from the National Native American Boarding School Healing Coalition (NABS) for information about church-run schools, and for access to school records.